LifeBogger presents the Full Story of an Argentine Defensive Genius best known by the Nickname; “Becho”.

 In fact, he supports what he did.
 However, despite his success, Marcos has not forgotten his roots and makes sure all his family have benefitted from his success.

-That might not have happened if he had followed his other passion in life which is ‘singing’.
+That might not have happened if he had followed his other passion in life, which is ‘singing’.
 Marcos wanted to be a singer if he couldn’t be a footballer.
-In fact, He sings and dances at all the parties, all the family events.
+In fact, He sings and dances at all the parties, and all family events.

 Marcos Rojo’s Strengths: He is compassionate, artistic, intuitive, gentle, wise and very musical (His first talent before football).